hwhitehead/hwhitehead.github.io/_publications/Whitehead2025.md

 collection: publications
 category: first
 permalink: /publication/Whitehead2025
 excerpt: 'We simulate close encounters between black holes in AGN using the first 3D non-isothermal hydrodynamical treatment.
-We probe what AGN conditions increase the likelihood of binary formation and offer models for formation likelihood.'
+We probe what AGN conditions increase the likelihood of binary formation and offer models for formation likelihood. '
 date: 2025-01-02 # Y D M?
 venue: 'Monthly Notices of the Royal Astronomical Society'
 slidesurl: